N. S. Raja Subramani

-Lieutenant General N. S. Raja Subramani, PVSM, AVSM, SM, VSM is a retired general officer of the Indian Army, who last served as the 47th Vice Chief of the Army Staff.
-He previously served as the General Officer Commanding-in-Chief Central Command.
-He earlier served as the Chief of Staff of the Northern Command, prior to that he was General Officer Commanding II corps and also as General Officer Commanding Uttar Bharat Area.
+General N. S. Raja Subramani, PVSM, AVSM, SM, VSM (born 21 July 1965) is a four-star general of the Indian Army.
+He currently serves as the 3rd Chief of Defence Staff of the Indian Armed Forces and as Secretary, Department of Military Affairs.
+He previously served as the Military Adviser to National Security Council Secretariat prior to which he served as the 47th Vice Chief of the Army Staff.
+He earlier served as the General Officer Commanding-in-Chief, Central Command,as the Chief of Staff of the Northern Command and as General Officer Commanding II corps.
+He also served as General Officer Commanding Uttar Bharat Area.